Pricing, Products, and Refund Policy

 - You and other disqualified people may not use the property (see disqualified person list here).

 - You and other disqualified people may not perform any property repairs or improvements.
-Personally, a third-party must be hired to do any repairs to the property.
-You can still oversee and monitor workers hired by your IRA, do paperwork, managerial and office-like duties, but you can't do physical work or get paid any salary of commissions.
+Personally, a third party must be hired to do any repairs to the property.
+You can still oversee and monitor workers hired by your IRA, do paperwork, managerial and office-like duties, but you can't do physical work or get paid any salary or commissions.

 - When in doubt, if you can easily remove yourself from the day-to-day business, it’s best to do so and use a trusted, non-disqualified person.
 Here is a list of acceptable substitutes.

 - Want to invest in an authorized real estate option?
 Here are the key factors that you should consider before choosing an investment property.